-“My Master Ramakrishna always asked me to meditate whenever I saw an expanse of water.
+“My Master Ramakrishna always told me to meditate whenever I saw an expanse of water.
 Here its placidity reminds us of the vast calmness of God.
-As all things can be reflected in water, so the whole universe is mirrored in the lake of the Cosmic Mind.” — Mahendra Nath Gupta (Yogananda, Cp.
+As myriad things can be reflected in water, so, too, the whole universe is mirrored in the lake of the Cosmic Mind.” – Mahendra Nath Gupta (Yogananda, Cp.
 9)

-P’ang: (P’ang was a younger contemporary of the great master Ma-tsu)
+Layman P’ang: (P’ang was a younger contemporary of the great master, Ma-tsu)

 Old P’ang requires nothing in the world;

 All is empty with him, even a seat he has not,